-The Cohn Summer Fellowship is made possible by a gift from the Honorable Avern Cohn '49, United States District Judge for the Eastern District of Michigan.
+The Cohn Summer Fellowship is made possible by a gift from the Hon.
+Avern Cohn '49, US District Judge for the Eastern District of Michigan.

 In creating the fellowship, Judge Cohn sought to encourage Michigan Law students to be of service to the community while they explore career paths that contribute to the public good.